 They could have used a full wave doubler

 with the same number of components.
-The set has no fuse.
-Not something
+The set has no fuse which is not good

-I'm thrilled about.
-Provided there's no shorts in the transformer itself
+practice.
+Provided there's no shorts in the transformer itself or the heater

-or the heater line, the 10R and 33R resistors feeding the rectifiers will
+line, the 10R and 33R resistors feeding the rectifiers will act as fuses.

 Now to the interesting part; the picture